simondlevy/BreezySLAM/README.md

 <a href="http://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping">SLAM</a>
 in Python.
 (There is also support for Matlab, C++, and Java; however, because of the popularity of Python for this kind of work, I am no longer updating the code for those languages.)
-BreezySLAM works with Python 2 and 3 on Linux and Mac OS X, and with C++ on Linux and Windows.
+BreezySLAM works with Python 3 on Linux and Mac OS X, and with C++ on Linux and Windows.
 By using Python C extensions, we were able to get the Python and Matlab versions to run as fast as C++.
 For maximum efficiency on 32-bit platforms, we use Streaming